astynax/hb.cgi/README.md

 ## Examples

-[](Makefile) runs the `lighttpd` as a server which then serves all the stuff from the [](dev/) folder.
-One can just open [](http://localhost:8000/) and click some buttons.
+[Makefile](Makefile) runs the `lighttpd` as a server which then serves all the stuff from the [dev/](dev/) folder.
+One can just open http://localhost:8000/ and click some buttons.
 The code here is pretty self-explanatory, so you're welcome to play with!